Learning Partial Equivariances from Data: Introduction

-In summary, our \textbf{contributions} are: \begin{itemize}[topsep=0pt, leftmargin=0.5cm] \item We present a novel architectural design for equivariant networks, with which group convolutional networks are able to learn layer-wise partial or full equivariances from data. \item We empirically show that partial equivariance allows our networks to improve upon conventional G-CNNs for tasks for which full equivariance is harmful.
-However, whenever beneficial, our models learn to stay fully equivariant and match the performance of G-CNNs. \end{itemize}
+\begin{itemize}[topsep=0pt, leftmargin=*] \itemsep0em \item We present a novel design for the construction of equivariant neural networks, with which layer-wise levels of partial or full equivariance can be learned from data. \item We empirically show that Partial G-CNNs perform better than conventional G-CNNs for tasks for which full equivariance is harmful, and match their performance if full equivariance is beneficial. \end{itemize}